rancher/fleet-docs/docs/bundle-diffs.md

 :::note
-`--fleet-yaml` requires `--bundle-deployment` to be specified, because the output is merged with the existing `comparePatches` from the associated Bundle.
+`--fleet-yaml` requires `--bundle-deployment` to be specified, because the output is merged with the existing `comparePatches` from the associated `Bundle`.
 :::

 See [fleet bundlediff](./cli/fleet-cli/fleet_bundlediff) for the full flag reference.